 - 4.10.5 The policy now follows a similar construct to that which deals with national level designations.
 The first limb of the policy refers to significant effects on the "integrity" of the area or "the qualities for which it has been identified". - 4.10.6 The policy set out in the second limb of NPF4 Policy 4, Part d) provides that development proposals that affect a site designated as a local landscape area will only be supported where any significant adverse effects on the integrity of the area are clearly outweighed by social, environmental or economic benefits of at least local importance.
-It must be noted that: - this is a new policy provision, reflecting the wider NPF4 policy that adverse effects (including adverse landscape and visual effects outside of a National Park or National Scenic Area) must be balanced against the benefits of a proposed development; - > the second limb is independent of the first ("or") and is to be applied where a decisionmaker concludes that a proposed development will have significant adverse effects on the integrity of a local designation; - > NPF4, Policy 4, Part d) now expressly includes a balancing mechanism ("clearly outweighed by social, environmental or economic benefits") and sets out the threshold to be used ("of at least local importance").
+It must be noted that: - this policy provision, reflects the wider NPF4 policy that adverse effects (including adverse landscape and visual effects outside of a National Park or National Scenic Area) must be balanced against the benefits of a proposed development; - > the second limb is independent of the first ("or") and is to be applied where a decisionmaker concludes that a proposed development will have significant adverse effects on the integrity of a local designation; - > NPF4, Policy 4, Part d) now expressly includes a balancing mechanism ("clearly outweighed by social, environmental or economic benefits") and sets out the threshold to be used ("of at least local importance").

-4.10.7 As explained above in the context of NPF4 Policy 11 (Energy), the EA Report contains an assessment of the effects of the Proposed Development and concludes that the Proposed Development can be well integrated into the context of the surrounding landscape and that the Site has the capacity to accommodate the scale and type of development proposed, without considerably effecting local landscape character and visual amenity.
-There are no predicted significant effects on Special Landscape Areas or any other national or local designations.

-4.10.8 The Proposed Development would however result in benefits of national importance with no significant national or local landscape effects.
-The Proposed Development is considered to be in accordance with Policy 4.
+- 4.10.7 As explained above in the context of NPF4 Policy 11 (Energy), the EIA Report contains an assessment of the effects of the Proposed Development and concludes there will be no significant effects on landscape character and no designations are impacted by the Proposed Development. - 4.10.8 The Proposed Development would result in benefits of national importance and is considered to be in accordance with Policy 4.